 Network adequacy is determined by SCDHHS.
 Network adequacy is based on factors outlined in the Contract.
-If the submitted Provider network is determined to be inadequate by SCDHHS, the submitted Provider network, documentation and specific discrepancies by county is shared with MCO management.
+If the submitted Provider network is determined to be inadequate by SCDHHS, the submitted Provider Network, documentation and specific discrepancies by county is shared with MCO management.
 SCDHHS will take appropriate action as a result of discrepancies discovered during the network analysis which may include the following:

-- 1. Instituting a Corrective Action Plan with the MCO. - 2.
-Assessing liquidated damages for network adequacy discrepancies found in the network assessment. - 3.
-Removing any county or affected counties not meeting minimum network adequacy requirements from the MCO's Service Area.
+- 1) Instituting a Corrective Action Plan with the MCO. - 2) Assessing liquidated damages for network adequacy discrepancies found in the network assessment. - 3) Removing any county or affected counties not meeting minimum network adequacy requirements from the MCO's Service Area.
 Please see the network termination/transition process described below for additional information.

-SCDHHS will notify the MCO of their network adequacy through the network adequacy analysis report.
-SCDHHS will notify the appropriate entities of any changes to an MCOs network Service Area.
+SCDHHS will notify the MCO of their network adequacy through the Network Adequacy Analysis Report biannually through SharePoint.
+SCDHHS will notify the appropriate entities of any changes to an MCOs Network Service Area.